 This month is also perfect to see the fall leaves of Door County on a bike or through hiking.
 The most popular stretch to explore is County Road 42 from the ferry landing in Northport.
 A beautiful two-mile hiking trail in the Peninsula State Park is all worth the walk.
 Exploring the Eagle Trail is a one-of-a-kind experience.

 Travelers can also visit the best wineries in Door County that also offer tours and tastings.
 The peninsula has a total of eight wineries on the Door County Wine Trail.

-Maritime Festival of Trees and Thanksgiving Day Parade are other things to enjoy in November.
+The Maritime Festival of Trees and the Thanksgiving Day Parade are other things to enjoy in November.

 Grand Teton National Park, Wyoming

 Recommended by James Ian from Parks Collecting